aliekins/NPGR003_2526_aliekins/solutions/02-ImagePalette/README.md

 #### Tests on more complex images

-_Note: Arbitrary number of colors in a palette is of course available, here are just the results I found interesting/pleasent to look at_
+_Note: Arbitrary number of colors in a palette is of course available, here are just the results I found interesting/pleasent to look at_<br>
 _Note: For brievety, I will not be adding long outputs.
-Their format, however is the same as above._
+Their format, however is the same as above._<br>

 `dotnet run -- -i ../tests/images/arthur-mazi-c4Eh-VZcWoc-unsplash.jpg -c 8 -o pool_palette.png -r pool_quantized.png`